Public Art Leading Wayfinding

 The first project to be implemented is one that aims to improve the wayfinding around Thame so that residents and visitors are encouraged to walk more, rather than always use their cars.
 The project has developed and will eventually lead to 3 exciting trails leading across Thame.
 These will be trails that you can enjoy, as an activity in themselves, but will also play a crucial role in helping people to walk easily across the town, using the footpaths and infrastructure already in place.
 We hope the trails will encourage you to leave your car at home more often, and bring an element of fun to your journey, as well at the opportunity to learn more about your town’s heritage and history.
 The trails will include:

-- A story trail (leading from Thame Meadows estate on the Oxford Road into the town centre)
+- A story trail (leading from Thame Meadows estate on the Oxford Road into the town centre – to be installed in March 2023)

 - A fun fact trail (leading from the town centre across Lea Park – helping you to connect easily with locations such as the skate park, football stadium and rugby club)